 (F)California Judges Association (liaison).

-The committee will be staffed by the Human Resources Division of the Administrative Office of the Courts and may elect its chair and vice-chair.
+The committee will be staffed by the Judicial Council's Human Resources office and may elect its chair and vice-chair.

-(1)The Administrative Director of the Courts must forward all sabbatical requests that comply with (c) to the Judicial Sabbatical Review Committee.
+(1)The Administrative Director must forward all sabbatical requests that comply with (c) to the Judicial Sabbatical Review Committee.